sandboxnu/good-dog-licensing/README.md

    - Ensures sure your database schema defined in [schema.prisma](./packages/db/prisma/schema.prisma) has been pushed into your local database
    - Generates the typescript types for the database client (you can also manually do just this part with `db:generate`)
 4. Are you getting a lot of red or yellow/orange squiggles in your editor?
 Use command+shift+p to open the command palette and run `Reload developer window` to restart all the language servers.
+5. Are tests failing locally/are you getting weird database errors?
+Clear your database and start from scratch with `bun db:migrate:reset`
-5. Is something failing in CI or not building correctly?
+6. Is something failing in CI or not building correctly?
    - Run `bun typecheck` to see if there are any type errors.
    - Run `bun lint` to see if there are any lint errors.
      - If there are lint errors, run `bun lint:fix` to fix them, or manually correct the errors.